 - Pull the needle thread and bobbin thread out just a bit to create short tails.

-- Sew another seam, holding on to that 2-thread tail as you begin.
+- Sew another seam, holding on to that two-thread tail as you begin.
 Are the stitches still unbalanced?
 If they are, let's troubleshoot a bit more.

 - We typically use the same threads in both places when sewing patchwork.
 If you are not, switch out one or the other and try again.